Series of Hessian-Vector Products for Tractable Saddle-Free Newton Optimisation of Neural Networks: Related Work

 Saddle points also present a hurdle to second order optimisation, since they become attractive when applying Newton's method.
 Nevertheless, some work leverages second order information in sophisticated ways to avoid saddle points.
 For example, \citet{curtis_exploiting_2019} exploit negative curvature information by alternating between classical gradient descent steps and steps in the most extreme direction of negative curvature. \citet{adolphs_non_2018} builds on this to propose ``extreme curvature exploitation'', where the eigenvectors corresponding to the most extreme positive and negative eigenvalues are added to the vanilla gradient update step. \citet{anandkumar_efficient_2016} develop an algorithm which finds stationary points with first, second \emph{and third} derivatives equal to zero, and show that progressing to a fourth-order optimality condition is NP-hard. \citet{truong_fast_2021} project the Newton update step onto subspaces constructed using the positive- and negative-curvature components of the Hessian, allowing them to negate the updates proposed by the latter.

+\citet{nesterov_cubic_2006} show that regularising Newton's method with the cubed update norm secures convergence to second-order stationary points, with further developments improving robustness to approximate Hessians \citep{tripuraneni_stochastic_2018}; considering approximate \citep{cartis_adaptive_2011} or efficient \citep{carmon_gradient_2019} solutions to the cubic-regularised sub-problem; introducing momentum \citep{wang_cubic_2020}; or extending the analysis to apply to mini-batched settings \citep{wang_stochastic_2019}.
+Limiting the parameter updates to some \emph{trust region} in which the Newton approximation can be relied upon provides an additional analytical perspective \citep{nocedal_numerical_2006}, with sub-solvers such as that of \citet{curtis_trust-region_2021} having appealing convergence behaviour.
+However, the latter note ``these methods have often been designed primarily with complexity guarantees in mind and, as a result, represent a departure from the algorithms that have proved to be the most effective in practice''.

 \citet{pascanu_saddle_2014} propose the Nonconvex Newton Method, which constructs a preconditioner by decomposing the Hessian and altering it so that all eigenvalues are replaced with their absolute values and very small eigenvalues are replaced by a constant.
 Unfortunately, explicit decomposition of the Hessian is expensive and does not scale well to machine learning applications. \citet{dauphin_identifying_2014} extend this work by proposing the Saddle-Free Newton (SFN) method, which avoids computing and decomposing the exact Hessian by an approach similar to Krylov subspace descent \citep{vinyals_krylov_2012}, which finds $k$ vectors spanning the $k$ most dominant eigenvectors of the Hessian.
-However, this approach relies on the Lanczos algorithm, which is known to be unstable \citep{cahill_numerical_2000, scott_how_1979}. \citet{oleary-roseberry_low_2021} instead invert a low-rank approximation to the Hessian for improved stability.
+However, this approach relies on the Lanczos algorithm, which has historically been unstable \citep{cahill_numerical_2000, scott_how_1979} and requires careful implementation to avoid these issues \citep{saad_numerical_2011}. \citet{oleary-roseberry_low_2021} instead invert a low-rank approximation to the Hessian for improved stability.
 However, their method is susceptible to poor conditioning at initalisation and is limited to very small step sizes in settings with high stochasticity.
 Consequently, it is unclear how well the algorithm extends beyond the transfer learning settings illustrated.

+Other saddle-avoiding approaches include detecting non-convexity by comparing optimisation performance to that which would be expected if the function were convex. \citet{carmon_convex_2017} do this by analysing the convergence of Nesterov-accelerated gradient descent, while \citet{royer_newton-cg_2020} combine the Conjugate Gradient method with damping to leverage non-convex update steps to the extent allowed by a trust region and \citep{liu_newton-mr_2023} follows non-convex directions identified by the Minimum-Residual method to escape indefinite regions.